thexmanxyz/Async-Google-Maps/README.md

 <div class="load8 loader">Loading...</div>
 ```

-You can also use e.g. `load1-small` (~80px) to scale the spinner down to 50% of the original size (~110px).
+With the class `load1-small` the spinner is scaled down to 50% of the original size (~110px) which equals ~ 55px in width and height.
 The included simple spinner occupies (~32px).
 Feel free to change the size for your desired spinner appropriately.

 ### Layout Reflow